Using General Anesthesia During Labor: Risks to Mother and Baby

 The following are RARE situations in which a health care provider might decide to administer General Anesthesia:

-- Emergency cesarean when rapid loss of sensation is required
+- Emergency cesarean when a rapid loss of sensation is required

 - In rare cases where an epidural or spinal block cannot be placed